Skip to content

 Build Instructions

 Please see the wolfSSL repo's INSTALL file (https://github.com/wolfSSL/wolfssl/blob/master/INSTALL).
-Item 15 (Building with liboqs for TLS 1.3 [EXPERIMENTAL]) has instructions on how to configure and build:
+Item 15 has instructions on how to configure and build wolfSSL with ML-KEM and ML-DSA enabled.

-You will need the patched OQS OpenSSL fork in order to generate X.509 certificates with post-quantum cryptographic keys and signatures.
+You will need the patched OQS OpenSSL Provider fork in order to generate X.509 certificates with post-quantum cryptographic keys and signatures.
 Instructions can be found at https://github.com/wolfSSL/osp/tree/master/oqs/README.md.
-If you do not want to use post-quantum signature schemes, you can skip the step of building OpenSSL.
+For your convenience, pre-generated certificates can be found there as well.

 Making a Quantum Safe TLS Connection